Key Takeaways

 If You're Oily

 Yes.
 This is one of the best drugstore options for staying power and shine control.
-Just don't apply it thick and set only where you truly get oily.
+Just don't apply it thick and set only where you truly get oily skin.

 If You're Combination

 This is the dream category for this foundation.
-It balances oil and still looks soft on the cheeks.
+It balances oil and still looks soft on the cheeks for combination skin.

 If You're Dry

-You can make it work, but prep is mandatory.
+You can make it work with dry skin, but prep is mandatory.
 Hydrate, wait, apply thin, and go easy on powder.
 If you're flaky, smooth that out first or it'll show.

 How to Remove It